Severson-Group/eMach/docs/source/getting_started/tutorials/analytical_machine_opt_tutorial/index.rst

     plot1.set_title('Pareto Front')
     plt.savefig('ParetoFront.svg')

-If the code was correctly implemented, then the results of the optimization should look similar to the following plot.
+If the code was correctly implemented, the results of the optimization should look similar to the following plot.

 .. figure:: ./images/ParetoFront.svg
    :alt: Trial1